ygombo/ygombo.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
         The goal of my research is to enable seamless cooperation among robots in multi agent systems.
 I studied a new decentralized control approach called delayed self-reinforcement (DSR), which uses information that each robot already has to help them move more cohesively, without requiring extra communication.
-Read in more details in one of my publications.

-        Please reach out to collaborate 😃
+        Read in more details in one of my publications 😃

     design:
       columns: '1'
   - block: collection